adambard/learnxinyminutes-docs/directx9.html.markdown

                         nullptr,             // menu
                         hInstance,           // module instance
                         nullptr);            // struct for infos
-    // Check if a window handle had been created. if (!hWnd)
+    // Check if a window handle has been created. if (!hWnd)
         return -1;
     // Show and update the new window.